Year-End Inventory Checklist for Makers (2026) — 9 Steps to Start Strong

 As a manufacturing business, it’s essential to be on top of one of your biggest sources of expenditure: your raw materials and finished goods.

-☑️ Ensure you have a system of checking in raw materials as soon as they arrive from your suppliers, so that all team members are aware of available and real-time stock levels.
-This step should detail how to unpack and store the received goods, who undertakes this task and how it is updated in your inventory management system.
-If you handle materials that require lot tracking, ensure also that these numbers are recorded and tracked through your entire production process.
+☑️ Make sure you have a system for checking in raw materials the moment they arrive from suppliers, so everyone knows what’s available in real time.
+That process should cover how to unpack and store goods, who handles the task, and how it gets updated in your inventory management system.
+If you work with materials that require lot tracking or batch tracking, make sure those numbers are recorded and tracked all the way through production.

-☑️ Make sure you also have a process to check-out raw materials when a batch of product is made, so that utilized stock is removed from your current stock counts.
+☑️ Make sure you also have a process to check-out raw materials when a batch is produced, so used stock is removed from your current counts.
+Keep a close eye on your Work-in-Progress (WIP) inventory levels — you don’t want cash tied up in partially finished products over the holiday break.

-☑️ Analyse your material usage to predict future requirements for next year: this will enable you to place orders for raw materials so that they arrive before you run out of stock.
+☑️ Analyse your material usage to predict future requirements for next year, and establish reorder points for key materials so that orders arrive before you run out of stock.

 ☑️ Learn about the differences between periodic or perpetual inventory systems to determine which method is best for your particular manufacturing situation.